NebraLtd/Helium-Guides/docs/indoor-hotspot/quick-start.md

 *Please note the above image is for illustrative purposes only, colours of some parts may change.*

 ## Warnings
-Please remember to follow the following steps when using your Nebra Indoor Hotspot.
+Please remember to follow these important warnings when using your Nebra Indoor Hotspot:

-> * **<span style="color:red">Never power on the Indoor hotspot without it's antenna connected as this may damage the unit.</span>**
+!> * **<span style="color:red">Never power on the Indoor hotspot without it's antenna connected as this may damage the unit.</span>**
-> * Do not place in direct sunlight or on hot surfaces (e.g a Heater).
+* Do not place in direct sunlight or on hot surfaces (e.g a heater).
-> * The Indoor unit's case is designed to be used indoors, and is not suitable for use outside.
+* The Indoor unit's case is designed to be used indoors, and is not suitable for use outdoor usage.

 Note: If you want place your miner outside, please consider our IP67 rated weatherproof [**outdoor hotspot miner**](https://www.nebra.com/products/helium-outdoor-hotspot-miner-gateway).